-A number of chemicals, drugs, and plants can make pets sick and even be fatal.
-Cats in particular are very sensitive to household cleaners and other chemicals, as well as medications like aspirin, so be sure to keep them hidden away out of reach behind closed doors.
-Certain plants—such as lilies, holly, and mistletoe—can be toxic to cats as well.
+A number of chemicals, drugs and plants can make pets sick and even be fatal for them.
+Cats, in particular, are very sensitive to household cleaners and other chemicals, as well as medications like aspirin, so be sure to keep them hidden away, out of reach and behind closed doors.
+Certain plants — such as lilies, holly and mistletoe — can be toxic to cats as well.

 The lifecycle of fleas lasts two to three weeks.
 Most flea treatments target either the eggs or adults, but not both.
 To reduce flea problems in your home:

 - Add flea power to the vacuum cleaner bag before vacuuming to kill any fleas that are sucked up.